kattrali/xcode-devtools/README.md

 ## xcode-devtools

-Useful scripts for plugin development
+Useful scripts for plugin development.
+Some scripts have file paths for code that need to be customized.

 ### Handy links: